Wizzle13/Keyboards/QMK.md

 * select keyboard layout (52 for custom)
 * select chip controller
 * edit keyboard in VS Code
+* set bootloader to caterina (this allows the key at 0,0 put board in to DFU Mode)

 ### compile kewboard

 * qmk compile -kb [keyboard code] -km default
-* file should be available in root
+* file should be in qmk_firmware

 ## QMK Toolbox